-- ♦ For eligibility in this grant program, nonprofits must be located in & serve Chester County. - Nonprofits budgets must be \$500,000 or less. - ♦ The goal of capacity building grants is to strengthen the effectiveness of NPO's serving the region, see page 4 for more details on the areas including: - Mission, Vision & Strategy - Governance & Leadership - Partnerships & Collaborations - Operations & Technology - Fundraising, Development & Marketing - ♦ Proposals submitted between July 1 Sept.
-13 are eligible for consideration. - ♦ Grant awards typically range from \$500-\$5,000, with monies distributed by February. - Use this form @ www.chescocf.org to apply online for grants from all Community Foundation Funds. - Email proposals to grants@chescocf.org - Proposals are considered "complete" when CCCF has confirmed receipt of the Grant Proposal Summary Sheet, Narrative & Attachments. - Proposals are shared electronically and online with Fund Advisors, Donors & Grant Panels. - Per IRS Regulations, applicants must be charitable, tax exempt organizations with 501(c)(3) certification & cannot be individuals.
+- Grant awards typically range from \$500-\$5,000, - Use this form @ www.chescocf.org to apply online for grants from all Community Foundation Funds. - Email proposals to grants@chescocf.org - Proposals are considered "complete" when CCCF has confirmed receipt of the Grant Proposal Summary Sheet, Narrative & Attachments. - Proposals are shared electronically and online with Fund Advisors, Donors & Grant Panels. - Per IRS Regulations, applicants must be charitable, tax exempt organizations with 501(c)(3) certification & cannot be individuals.